mouhanad-alaskari/Frontend-Application/README.md

 Thank you very much!

 ## Main Task
-You are developing a new dashboard.
-Your task is to create a new dashboard with which you will be displaying and editing product information following
+Your task is to create a new dashboard with which you will be displaying and editing product information.

 First you have to setup the main dashboard with the main structure:
 - Header with [Innoloft Logo](https://img.innoloft.de/logo.svg)